“Ensure that you are getting truly useful rewards as part of the work that you are doing.”

 - Re-invest a portion of your profits/earnings into passive income streams.
 Re-evaluate your measures of success and perception of value.

-This is Part 5 of a 15 part series pulled from the Permaculture Lifestyles ebook with over 100 tips for how someone might apply the permaculture principles to their life for greater efficiency, impact, and happiness.
-Click the link below to download the whole book.
+This is Part 5 of a 15 part series, pulled from the Permaculture Lifestyles Explained eBook, which contains over 100 tips for how someone might apply the permaculture principles to their life for greater efficiency, impact, and happiness.